aarong/feedme-server-core/DEV.md

 - `starting`

-  Informs the server that the transport state is now `starting`.
+  Informs the library that the transport state is now `starting`.
 This event must only be emitted when the transport state was previously `stopped`.

 - `start`

-  Informs the server that the transport state is now `started`.
+  Informs the library that the transport state is now `started`.
 This event must only be emitted when the transport state was previously `starting`.

 - `stopping([err])`

-  Informs the server that the transport state is now `stopping`.
+  Informs the library that the transport state is now `stopping`.
 This event must only be emitted when the transport state was previously `starting` or `started`.

-  If the stoppage resulted from an explicit server call to `transport.stop()` then the transport must not pass an error object to the listeners.
+  If the stoppage resulted from an explicit library call to `transport.stop()` then the transport must not pass an error object to the listeners.
 The transport must not pass `null`, `undefined`, `false`, or any other value in place of the error object.